github/developer.github.com/content/guides/delivering-deployments.md

 * Deployment
 * Deployment status
-* Pull Request
+* pull request

 These are the events {{ site.data.variables.product.product_name }} will send to our server whenever the relevant action occurs.
-We'll configure our server to *just* handle when Pull Requests are merged right now:
+We'll configure our server to *just* handle when pull requests are merged right now:

 ``` ruby